Dhyana in Hinduism: Etymology and meaning

-The root of the word is Dhi, which in the earliest layer of text of the Vedas refers to "imaginative vision" and associated with goddess Saraswati with powers of knowledge, wisdom and poetic eloquence.
+The root of the word is dhi, which, in the earliest layer of Vedic texts, refers to "imaginative vision" and is associated with goddess Saraswati, who possesses powers of knowledge, wisdom, and poetic eloquence.
 This term developed into the variant dhya- and dhyana, or "meditation".

-Thomas Berry states that Dhyana, is "sustained attention" and the "application of mind to the chosen point of concentration".
-Dhyana is contemplating, reflecting on whatever Dharana has focused on.
-If in the sixth limb of yoga one is concentrating on a personal deity, Dhyana is its contemplation.
-If the concentration was on one object, Dhyana is non-judgmental, non-presumptuous observation of that object.
-If the focus was on a concept/idea, Dhyana is contemplating that concept/idea in all its aspects, forms and consequences.
+Thomas Berry states that dhyana is "sustained attention" and the "application of mind to the chosen point of concentration".
+Dhyana is contemplating, reflecting on whatever dharana has focused on.
+If in the sixth limb of yoga one is concentrating on a personal deity, dhyana is its contemplation.
+If the concentration was on one object, Dhyana is nonjudgmental, non-presumptuous observation of that object.
+If the focus is on a concept or idea, dhyana is contemplating it in all its aspects, forms and consequences.
 Dhyana is uninterrupted train of thought, current of cognition, flow of awareness.

 A related term is nididhyāsana, the pondering over Upanishadic statements.
 It is a composite of three terms, namely dhyai, upasana ("dwelling upon"), and bhavana ("cultivating").

 Origins

-The term dhyana is used in Jainism, Buddhism and Hinduism, with somewhat different meanings.
+The term dhyana is used in Jainism, Buddhism and Hinduism, with somewhat similar meanings.

 The origins of the practice of dhyana, which culminates into samadhi, are a matter of dispute.
 According to Bronkhorst, the mainstream concept is evidenced in Jain, Buddhist and early Hindu scriptures.
-Dhyana, states Sagarmal Jain, has been essential to Jaina religious practices, but the origins of Dhyana and Yoga in the pre-canonical era (before 6th-century BCE) is unclear, and it likely developed in the Sramanic culture of ancient India, Several śramaṇa movements are known to have existed in India before the 6th century BCE (pre-Buddha, pre-Mahavira), and these influenced both the āstika and nāstika traditions of Indian philosophy.
+Dhyana, states Sagarmal Jain, has been essential to Jain religious practices, but the origins of Dhyana and Yoga in the pre-canonical era (before 6th-century BCE) is unclear, and it likely developed in the Sramanic culture of ancient India, Several śramaṇa movements are known to have existed in India before the 6th century BCE (pre-Buddha, pre-Mahavira), and these influenced both the āstika and nāstika (i.e. Theistic and Atheistic) traditions of Indian philosophy.

-The earliest Jaina texts, on Dhyana such as Sutrakranga, Antakrta-Dasanga and Rsibhashita, mention Uddaka Rāmaputta who is said to be the teacher of some meditation methods to Buddha, as well as the originator of Vipassana and Preksha meditation techniques.
-The Jaina tradition believes Rishabhanatha, the first Tirthankara, to have founded meditation, but there is no historical confirming evidence.
-The earliest mention of Dhyana in the canonical Jaina texts simply mention Dhyana as a means of emancipation, but in them ascetic practices are not emphasized nor is the discussion as systematic as in later Jaina texts or Hindu texts such as the Patanjali's Yogasutras.
-There is no archeological or literary evidence, states Sagarmal Jain, about the origins of systems for Dhyana and Yoga, and there is a great deal of similarity between Jaina, Buddhist, Ajivika, Samkhya, Yoga and other ancient Indian traditions.
+The earliest Jain texts, on Dhyana such as Sutrakranga, Antakrta-Dasanga and Rsibhashita, mention Uddaka Rāmaputta who is said to be the teacher of some meditation methods to Buddha, as well as the originator of Vipassana and Preksha meditation techniques.
+The Jain tradition believes Rishabhanatha, the first Tirthankara, to have founded meditation, but there is no historical confirming evidence.
+The earliest mention of Dhyana in the canonical Jain texts simply mention Dhyana as a means of emancipation, but in them ascetic practices are not emphasized nor is the discussion as systematic as in later Jain texts or Hindu texts such as the Patanjali's Yogasutras.
+There is no archeological or literary evidence, states Sagarmal Jain, about the origins of systems for Dhyana and Yoga, and there is a great deal of similarity between Jain, Buddhist, Ajivika, Samkhya, Yoga and other ancient Indian traditions.
 The earliest texts, such as Tattvarthasutra suggest that these ideas developed in parallel, sometimes with different terms for similar ideas in various Indian traditions, influencing each other.